Coiot/cbr-main/src/albums/episode33.md

 - scene_number: 64
   scene_title: "The Biggest Fool who ever reached Greenland"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene64.jpg
   narration: "<p>Literally all of the Viking cities pictured have no Health, it’s just a matter of time for someone to swoop in...or for nothing to happen.
-Well, </p><p></p><p><Amelia’s note>I believe I may have accidently skipped slide 60 by mistake so here’s my write up for that here</Amelia’s note></p><p>Title: Plastic Beach</p><p>Text: Very few tiles in Europe are free of unit occupation, from the Taungoo and Malagasy to nearby civs like the Ottomans to local powers, it’s a bit of a clusterfuck.</p>"
+Well, </p>"
 - scene_number: 65
+  scene_title: "Plastic Beach"
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene65.jpg
+  narration: "<p>Very few tiles in Europe are free of unit occupation, from the Taungoo and Malagasy to nearby civs like the Ottomans to local powers, it’s a bit of a clusterfuck.</p>"
+- scene_number: 66
   scene_title: "Khamung Days"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene65.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene66.jpg
   narration: "<p>Australia’s military force in East Asia, is large, but a bit stretched thin. </p>"
-- scene_number: 66
+- scene_number: 67
   scene_title: "Sea divided"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene66.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene67.jpg
   narration: "<p>Despite the land being few and far between, Oceania is definitely not a stranger to border gore...yikes.
 Nuku’Alofa is still in red by the way.</p>"
-- scene_number: 67
+- scene_number: 68
   scene_title: "Allllll the lonely nava and embarked units, where do they belong?"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene67.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene68.jpg
   narration: "<p>Although Cahuachi conquered a not insignificant amount of Oceania, their actual carpet is rather slim.
 Hope they fix that soonish.</p>"
-- scene_number: 68
+- scene_number: 69
   scene_title: "Back in the S.E.L.K"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene68.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene69.jpg
   narration: "<p>For what it’s worth, it’s rather impressive Selk’nam managed to keep its original capital of Kauwes for this long.</p>"
-- scene_number: 69
+- scene_number: 70
   scene_title: "Well, the Eldritch girls really knock me out"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene69.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene70.jpg
   narration: "<p>In the shot of the east, we see a not too shabby, but unfocused Selk’nam military force.
 Probably woefully unprepared to wage war with any of their neighbors, but possibly good enough to defend themselves for a bit longer.</p>"
-- scene_number: 70
+- scene_number: 71
   scene_title: "Citadel of civilization"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene70.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene71.jpg
   narration: "<p>Important note that, even though Australia’s military is just...strewn across the map, they still got a strong core going on.
 Even the moderately mighty New Zealand seems to dwarf in comparison.</p>"
-- scene_number: 71
+- scene_number: 72
   scene_title: "Gray, Grey and Purple morality"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene71.jpg
+  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene72.jpg
   narration: "<p>Cities begin to heal, notably Baoding and Margadai over in Northeast Asia.</p>"
-- scene_number: 72
-  scene_title: "Red and blue"
-  slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene72.jpg
-  narration: "<p>West Europe, the place where hopes and dreams go to die.
-Well, from a quick scan, I do not detect any major changes at least.</p>"
 - scene_number: 73
   scene_title: "We Are Happy Landfill"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene73.jpg
-  narration: "<p>And, perhaps unsurprisingly, the Lumberjack Kings and Queens of the Iroqoius are the most happy people in all of the world with nearly double that of the second highest guy, Seddon.
-Maybe police states aren’t so bad after all.</p><p></p>"
+  narration: "<p>West Europe, the place where hopes and dreams go to die.
+Well, from a quick scan, I do not detect any major changes at least.</p>"
 - scene_number: 74
   scene_title: "We're Sergeant Ragnar’s Lonely City Club Band"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode33-scene74.jpg
-  narration: "<p>Well, that was my part.
+  narration: "<p>And, perhaps unsurprisingly, the Lumberjack Kings and Queens of the Iroqoius are the most happy people in all of the world with nearly double that of the second highest guy, Seddon.
+Maybe police states aren’t so bad after all.</p><p></p><p>Well, that was my part.
 Kinda not expecting it to go down in the all-time greats but I hope it was at east entertaining.
 I apologize since I was kind of out of my element, I’m an anthropology nerd so I love going into history of the cities and such, but it’s well-past the point that would be insightful.</p><p></p><p>As for shameless plug hour.
 I’m also a Power Ranker, commentator and audio narrator for the Lefon Royale series, though due to time constraints, I haven’t been able to produce much parts yet.
 I’m also a super amateur Civ V modder currently working on splitting the Inca Civilization into five different Civs.
 Do seafaring, horse-riding, ultra-versatile Inca sound fun?
 If so, look out for that in a million years or so.</p>"
 ---